mohamedahmedawad93/promise-pub/README.md

 # promise-pub

-This repo is a demonstration of a system publishing events over some channel.
+A Python system that reads events of a csv then publishes them over a message broker